philipjani/Marketing-Concept/README.md

 - better format the leads table to fit screen display data more intuitively
 - impliment unit testing for site reliability
 - rename database classes to follow best practices (CamelCase)
+- add way to filter leads/addresses
+- add way to batch skiptrace and add to sms campain. (this would require celery)

 **Heroku:**